suhani437/homepricer/README.md

 HomePricer successfully demonstrates how machine learning can be applied to predict real estate prices.
 It provided the team hands-on experience in both data science and full-stack web development.

-### 🔮 Future Enhancements:
-- Integrate real-time data APIs for live pricing trends
-- Compare performance with advanced models (e.g., Decision Trees, XGBoost)
-- Add user login and saved predictions
-- Deploy on cloud platforms (like Heroku or Vercel)

----

-## 🙏 Acknowledgements

-We thank our mentors, faculty, and peers for their guidance and support.
-This project was a valuable experience in both machine learning and web development.

----